-Figure 2.
-Yield-to-kappa number relationship in different variants of oxygen delignification of pine kraft pulp, kappa number 31.5.
-(Standard deviation of yield amounted to 0.14%).
+Figure.
+1. Kappa number values obtained in different variants of the oxygen delignification of pine kraft pulp, kappa number 31.5.
+(Standard deviation of kappa number determination was 0.1).

 31.5 to kappa number 14, the level to which this type of pulp is delignified in industry processes.
 As shown in Figure 1, the delignification of pine pulp to kappa number 14 during 60 minutes (the process time which is most often applied in the industrial process [25]), requires 3% NaOH to o.d. pulp.